Jack Del Rio: Jacksonville Jaguars

 In 2003, Del Rio became the second head coach of the Jacksonville Jaguars following Tom Coughlin's dismissal.
-In his first season, he led the team to a 5–11 record.
+In his first season, Del Rio led the team to a 5–11 record.
 That year, Jacksonville finished the season with the second-ranked rush defense and sixth best overall defense, having ranked 25th and 20th in those two categories, respectively, the year prior.
 In 2004, the Jaguars narrowly missed the playoffs with a 9–7 record, the first winning record in five seasons.
 The following season, the team made the playoffs for the first time since advancing all the way to the AFC title game in 1999.
-They qualified as a wild card; however, the season was ended with a 28–3 loss to the New England Patriots.
+They qualified as a wild card, but the season was ended with a 28–3 loss to the New England Patriots.

 The mantra "keep chopping wood", introduced by Del Rio during the season, was intended to indicate how the team would slowly whittle away the huge obstacles in front of them.
 Del Rio placed a wooden stump and axe in the Jaguars' locker room as a symbol of his rallying cry.
 After his teammates had been taking swings at the wood with the axe, punter Chris Hanson followed suit and seriously wounded his non-kicking foot.
 Hanson missed the remainder of the 2003 season, being replaced by Mark Royals.

 After missing the playoffs in 2006, Jacksonville cut quarterback Byron Leftwich in favor of David Garrard.
 The team returned to the playoffs in 2007 winning their first playoff game since 1999.
 On April 3, 2008, Del Rio's contract with the Jaguars was extended through the 2012 season.

 On January 11, 2010, Del Rio was offered the head coaching job at USC, his alma mater.
 The next day he denied receiving an offer from USC, stating that the offer was "manufactured".
 Later that afternoon, he rebuffed USC officially, announcing that he would remain with the Jaguars at least through the duration of his current contract.

 On November 29, 2011, Del Rio was fired as Jacksonville's head coach.
 He left with a regular season record of 68–71 and a 1–2 record in two playoff appearances over his nine years.
 From his years with the Jaguars, Del Rio holds the NFL record for the longest tenure of any head coach to have never won a division title.

 Denver Broncos

 On January 27, 2012, Del Rio was hired as the new defensive coordinator of the Denver Broncos.
 In Week 2, Del Rio was fined $25,000 for berating the replacement officials.
-On November 4, 2013, Del Rio was handed the head coaching duties and named interim head coach for several games when head coach John Fox was sidelined due to medical reasons.
+On November 4, 2013, Del Rio was handed the head coaching duties and named interim head coach for several games when head coach John Fox was sidelined for medical reasons.